ludovic-randon/brief-AGILE-chatBot/README.md

 	git clone https://github.com/Ludo-R/brief-AGILE-chatBot

+Actually you can use :

+	create_DB.py

-Actually you can use create_DB.py to add a dataset to MongoDB but it only work with Stackexchange dataset :
+To add a dataset to MongoDB but it only work with Stackexchange dataset : https://archive.org/download/stackexchange

-https://archive.org/download/stackexchange

 If you want add another dataset from everywhere, you need to edit the target of query (actually "Title") and some other thing.

 (This step specify you need to know install MongoDB)